 An immune modulator is any nutrient or substance that enhances the immune system’s response to a challenge.
 DMG enhances immune function, particularly in the face of adversity.*1 It works by enhancing the production of T cells, B cells, and macrophages, therefore supporting the body in overcoming and preventing the onset of various conditions.*

-Many people who adopt a dimethylglycine-rich program including supplementation find that they have fewer colds, fewer infections in general, and better overall immunity.
-One study looking at DMG’s immune-boosting properties found that a group given DMG had a 400% increase in antibody production.
+Many people who adopt a dimethylglycine-rich program including supplementation find that they better overall immunity.* One study looking at DMG’s immune-boosting properties found that a group given DMG had a 400% increase in antibody production.*

 One of the earlier discoveries was that DMG could be highly useful for athletes by increasing performance and endurance.* Use on thoroughbreds showed that DMG allows the body to function longer without significant fatigue, without muscle degeneration, and with better oxygen utilization.* Research has also found that DMG may limit lactic acid build-up under aerobic metabolism.*2